 Start 14-day FREE #StayAtHome offer!

 A 2015 research study found listening to a story through headphones had an increased effect on the imagination.
-MRI scans of the preschooler’s brains were taken while they listened to stories via headphones.
+MRI scans of preschooler’s brains were taken while they listened to stories via headphones.
 The MRI scans showed increased activity in the brain’s area responsible for reading, oral language, and mental imagery.

 Audiobooks make it easy for children to develop an early love of reading.
 Simply, turn on an audiobook before naptime or better yet, ask Alexa to play your child’s favorite book!